 The specialty board's initial certification processes shall provide assurance that a candidate has mastered the specialty's core KSAs necessary for safe and effective performance in patient care.
-Passing a specialty board's examination is an important component in assuring that the public's health, safety and welfare is protected.
+Passing a specialty board's examination is an important component in assuring that the public's health, safety, and welfare are protected.

-Initial Certification provides patients, health care organizations, and the profession with a dependable mechanism for identifying specialists who have met standards for the specialty.
+Initial certification provides patients, health-care organizations, and the profession with a dependable mechanism for identifying specialists who have met standards for the specialty.